Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Karana Downs, placing the area among the bottom 25% of areas assessed nationally

-Karana Downs has seen approximately 9 new homes approved annually.
-Over the past five financial years, from FY21 to FY25, a total of 46 homes were approved, with an additional 3 approved in FY26 so far.
-On average, 1.1 people have moved to the area per dwelling built over these five years.
+Karana Downs has seen approximately nine new homes approved annually over the past five financial years from FY21 to FY25, totaling 46 approvals.
+In FY26 up until now, four homes have been approved.
+On average, 1.1 people moved to the area per dwelling built over these five years, suggesting a balanced supply and demand creating stable market conditions.

 Frequently Asked Questions - Development